French Press Coffee

 Drip or pour over coffee runs hot water through grounds and out a filter.
 The water and the grounds have very little time together, the water skates past each bean, pulling out only a small amount of its flavor.

 An immersion brew is a slower brewing process.
 The water fully saturates the grounds and pulls out the maximum amount of flavor before being filtered.
+For a little more on this see our article on French press (immersion) VS pourover (pour over).

 French Press Cold Brew Coffee